Cultural Arts Commission

 2 north side silos completed crop

-2025 Look Up Oswego: Student art banners
+Look Up Oswego: Student Art Banners

 From May through October, banners featuring student artwork will be displayed on light poles in the downtown area.
 Started in 2024 by the CAC, the Look Up Oswego banner program features art from School District 308 students in fifth grade, eighth grade and high school seniors that was selected by their art teachers.
-Due to the tremendous response from the community, the CAC will continue the program in 2025.

 Teacher Information: